Project-Dahlia/Dahlia/CONTRIBUTING.md

 ✨ Thank you for taking the time to contribute to Project Dahlia!
 Here are some important processes and guidelines this project follows.

-**Disclaimer:** _this guide is currently aimed towards internal developers, but will continue to be updated for outside contributors later on._
+**Disclaimer:** _this guide is for internal developers, but will continue to be updated for outside contributors later on._

 ## 📝 Issues